spatie/laravel-data/docs/getting-started/quickstart.md

 }
 ```

 There's still much more you can do with validating data objects.
-Read more about it (here)[TODOURL].
+Read more about it [here](/docs/laravel-data/v1/as-a-data-transfer-object/request-to-data-object#validating-a-request).

 Let's continue.
 In our application, we will have a `Post` Eloquent model: